 If you have given a preference payment as a company director while the company was insolvent or close to insolvency, there are some important steps you should take:

-2. Gather supporting documentation: Collect all relevant documentation and records related to the preference payment, such as invoices, payment receipts, communication with the creditor, and any evidence of the company’s financial position at the time of the payment.
+2. Gather supporting documentation such as invoices, payment receipts, communication with the creditor, and any evidence of the company’s financial position at the time of the payment.

-5. Defend your actions if necessary: If the insolvency practitioner decides to take legal action to recover the preference payment, be prepared to defend your actions and provide evidence that the payment was made in good faith and without the intention to prefer one creditor over others.
+4. Defend your actions if necessary: If the insolvency practitioner decides to take legal action to recover the preference payment, be prepared to defend your actions.

 FAQs on Preferential Payments